thephpleague/csv/docs/9.0/reader/record-mapping.md

 ---
 layout: default
-title: Deserializing a Tabular Data record into an object
+title: Denormalize a Tabular Data record into an object
 ---

 # Record to object conversion